 If you'd prefer the larger, 44m Apple Watch SE, you can also score $10 off the space gray and silver models.
 Also available at B&H.

 If you want an affordable GPS + Cellular Apple Watch SE for Family Setup or just to remain connected when away from your phone, the cellular-enabled SE is available at a slight discount via Amazon.

 Best Cheap Apple Watch Series 5 Deals

-Apple Watch Series 5 is the latest iteration of Apple's smartwatch.
-The biggest addition to Series 5 is the always-on display so you can check the time without having to move your arm.
-It has also had its internal capacity boosted to 32GB so you have more room for music and podcasts as well as the newer S5 chip.
-On top of that, it now has a built-in compass.
-If those things matter to you, or you want the biggest jump in performance from an older Watch model, then opt for the Series 5.
+Apple Watch Series 5 is the 2019 iteration of Apple's smartwatch.
+The biggest addition to Series 5 when compared to the Series 4 before it was the always-on display so you can check the time without having to move your arm.
+It also had its internal capacity boosted to 32GB so you'll have more room for music and podcasts as well as the newer S5 chip.
+On top of that, it has a built-in compass.
+If those things matter to you, or you want a solid jump in performance from an older Watch model, then opt for the Series 5.
 Looks-wise, it is basically the same as the Series 4, though.

 Best Cheap Apple Watch Series 4 Deals

 The 2018 Apple Watch Series 4 has officially been discontinued by Apple, though you can still purchase it via third-party retailers.
 The supply tends to be constrained since it's not being manufactured anymore, but you can often snag a decent saving if you know where to look.
 As the Series 5 represents a modest update, the Series 4 is a great pickup if you can get a deal on one.

 You can get refurbished cellular Apple Watch models from just $259 via Back Market and benefit from a 1-year warranty.
 The cosmetic condition varies and will dictate the price you pay.